The New Facebook Algorithm Generates New Ideas for Nonprofit Marketing

 Buffer Suggestion #2: Focus more time on community building

 Classy’s Interpretation for Nonprofits #2: Don’t just ask questions, create cause champions

-Yelling at fans has never garnered the attention that translates into active engagement.
+Even before the new Facebook algorithm, yelling at fans has never garnered the attention that translates into active engagement.
 Buffer suggests being genuinely interested in your fans’ opinions and feedback to generate an involved community of fans.
 By speaking directly to followers, and replying to their questions and comments, you are including supporters in your mission.
 Even though the interaction is virtual, creating these more personal relationships on social media can prompt fans to become involved champions of your cause.

 Perhaps you can personally contact the most active community members during a campaign, say thank you for their ongoing participation and ask them to spread the word or recruit them for special volunteer opportunities.
 Either way, direct engagement is a unique opportunity to grow a circle of cause ambassadors who can leverage their own social networks when you most need it.

 Buffer Suggestion #3: Use your profile and groups for extra reach